Advanced Search integration

 this part -- our needs are much simpler.

-#1 Updated by Duane Costa almost 14 years ago
+#1 Updated by Duane Costa over 14 years ago

 Advanced Search Design and Implementation Plan